-When is Wildfire Season?
+When Is Wildfire Season?

-- Southeast and Texas: March–April
+Southeast and Texas: March–April

-- Northeast and Southwest: May–June
+Northeast and Southwest: May–June

-- Pacific Northwest and Northern California: June–September
+Pacific Northwest and Northern California: June–September

-- Southern California: August–October
+Southern California: August–October

-June through August is when wildfires are at their highest point in the U.S. Stay on top of when wildfire risk is high in your area by reviewing information for your specific city or state.
+June through August is when wildfires are at their highest point in the U.S. Stay on top of wildfire risk in your area by reviewing information from professionals for your specific city or state.
 While many states and regions throughout the U.S. suffer wildfire risk, some areas are more at risk for wildfires than others.

 You may notice that the states at the highest risk for wildfires and potential damage typically experience drought conditions, have an abundance of forests, and have higher summer temperatures with lower humidity.
 In the United States, California is the most at-risk state for wildfires.
 But why are there so many fires in California?
 Drought, low humidity, population and forest density, ecology regulations, and past fire suppression all contribute to wildfires in California.
 Often a controlled burn can aid in reducing wildfire risk.
-Placing too much effort into suppression has now led to fires in California being commonplace.
+Placing too much effort into suppression has now made fires commonplace in California.
 Combined with more droughts and higher temperatures due to climate change, the annual Santa Ana winds bring dry air into Southwest California, adding more fuel to the fire.

-Reducing the Risk of Wildfire Damage to Your Home
+Reducing The Risk Of Wildfire Damage To Your Home

 According to the Federal Emergency Management Agency (FEMA), there are three things you must consider when protecting your home from the risk of wildfires:

-How to Prepare Your Home for Wildfire Season
+How To Prepare Your Home For Wildfire Season

-While each home requires an individual plan to prepare for wildfires, there are some common tasks that every homeowner should complete to help protect their homes and their families.
+While each home requires an individual plan to prepare for wildfires, there are some common tasks that every homeowner should complete to help protect their homes and families.
 At the very least, follow these steps to prepare for wildfire season:

 - Clear a safety zone of at least 30 feet around the home, making it less likely for anything to catch a spark.
-The space around your home should be free of most vegetation and other combustibles like wood piles or dried leaves for at least 30 feet.
+The space around your home should be free of vegetation and other combustibles like wood piles or dried leaves for at least 30 feet.
 Then, clear a second zone up to 100 feet away from your home for added protection.
 In this zone, reduce or replace flammable vegetation with fire-resistant vegetation as much as possible.

 - Replace single-pane windows for more heat protection.
-Fire can heat up windows and ignite drapes and other materials inside.
-To help prevent this, you should replace single-pane windows with dual-pane windows or even triple-pane windows.
+Fire can heat windows and ignite drapes and other materials inside.
+To help prevent this, you should replace single-pane windows with dual-pane or even triple-pane windows.
 Adding fire-resistant shutters can also help keep your interior protected.

-Recover From Wildfire Damage to Your Home
+Recover From Wildfire Damage To Your Home

 Preparing for a wildfire before one even strikes can make all the difference between destruction and safety.
 In the unfortunate event that you do experience any damage caused by wildfires, call on ServiceMaster Restore.
-Our fire damage restoration services can help you through crisis to resolution in the shortest amount of time possible.
+Our fire damage restoration services can help you through crisis resolution in the shortest time possible.
 With our expert knowledge, innovative technologies, and comprehensive clean-up, we can get your life back to normal as quickly as possible.
 If you're worried about wildfire damage repairs or if your home has been damaged due to fires, find a ServiceMaster Restore location today and get help.